joeypark743/TweetStockPredictionNLP/README.md

 If given more time for the project, we would explore a wider range of input methods, including BERT and bag-of-words, and use more complex neural networks such as LSTMs.
 We would also incorporate larger and more diverse datasets to improve the model's accuracy and provide a more comprehensive overview of stock movements.
 Additionally, we would consider incorporating data from a wider range of companies, rather than just tech companies listed on the Nasdaq, to better reflect the overall stock market.
 However, our findings suggest that tweets are simply not a reliable indicator of future stock performance, and so other methods such as using past stock fluctuations to train the model may be more accurate.

-**Team Contribution Statement (Agreed upon by all team members):**

-Sungjun:

-Worked on scraping tweet data, training the linear regression model and calculating tweet sentiments using Flair.

-Wrote the comparative model results analysis, abstract, future plans and analysis of graphs and charts.

-Shasta:

-Worked on scraping tweet data, extrapolating stock percent changes for each respective company, calculating tweet sentiments using Flair, and training logistic regression model.

-Wrote the abstract, presentation of the results, data extraction, Linear Regression, and Logistic Regression sections of this paper.

-Osama:

-Created tweet tokenizer, Word2Vec vectorizer, logistic regression model and neural network.
-Wrote sections of this paper discussing the Word2Vec and neural network.